drcscodes/drcs.codes/res/ai/slides/intelligent-agents.md

 An *agent program* is an implementation of an agent function inside the agent.

-## Intelligent Agents Rationality
+## Intelligent Agents

+An intelligent agent is *rational*.
+Rationality ...

+- is consequentialist.

-- Consequentialist: we judge behavior as rational if it leads to desirable consequences.
+    - We judge behavior as rational if it leads to desirable consequences.

-- Need an external *performance measure* to make this judgment.
+- needs an external *performance measure* to make this judgment.

-- Genie effect: be careful what you wish for.
+Beware of the Genie effect.

-Example: what if our performance measure is "amount of dirt sucked up?"
+- Example: what if our performance measure is "amount of dirt sucked up?"

 > Performance measures should specify desired states of the environment, not preconceived notions of what the agent's behavior should be.